Kingis60K/Sisu_ARC/documentation/GPP-HELP.md

 python3 gpp-decrypt.py -c '<encrypted-password-here>'
 ```

-- If all is done correctly, you should get a respond from the script that the decoded password was "flag> Kuttenberg"
+- If all is done correctly, you should get a response from the script that the decoded password was "flag> Kuttenberg"

 ## References
 - https://github.com/t0thkr1s/gpp-decrypt/blob/master/README.md